The 5 Fastest Growing Languages You Can Learn in 2024

 According to the Engco Forecasting Model, the five fastest-growing languages in the world share one core characteristic: they’re each projected to have the most speakers by 2050 based on population and economic data.

 As new global markets emerge or established ones expand, the importance of being multilingual cannot be overstated.
 Meanwhile, languages spoken by increasingly populous or diverse regions open doors for new relationships and opportunities—if you have the communication skills to take advantage.

 So if you’re asking yourself, “what language should I learn?” choosing a growing language may just be your answer.

 In this post, I’ll walk you through five of the fastest-growing languages in the world and the benefits of learning each one.

-The demand for second-language speakers will arguably only increase too.
-For example, even as the technology industry booms and seeks to bridge language barriers with computerized translations, the CEO of one of the largest tech giants in the world still found it valuable to study Mandarin Chinese.
+Finally, even as the technology industry booms and seeks to bridge language barriers with computerized translations, the CEO of one of the largest tech giants in the world still found it valuable to study Mandarin Chinese.

 This one is perhaps unsurprising and already a popular choice for second-language learners around the world.
 But did you know that by choosing French you’re choosing a language that’s predicted to be spoken by 750 million people by 2050?

 It’s a common misconception that learning another language is only relevant if you plan on visiting or moving to the country for which it’s named (in this case, France).
 However, French is growing in developing regions like sub-Saharan Africa, and as language learning often goes hand-in-hand with wanderlust, French could just be the key that opens new adventures.

 Why should French’s growth matter to you?